observablehq/framework/examples/data-loaders/docs/r.md

 <!-- End local testing of salmon.json.R -->

 ## ZIP

 The data loader below (`penguin-mlr.zip.R`) reads in the penguins data from a local file, performs multiple linear regression, then outputs multiple files (with model estimates and predictions) as a ZIP archive.

-Copy and paste the code below into your own R data loader (with extension .zip.R in your project source root, typically `docs`), then update with your own data and R code to get started.
+Create a file in your project source root, with the .zip.R double extension (for example, `docs/my-data.zip.R`), then paste the R code below to get started.

 ```r
 # Attach required packages (must be installed)